-While parties do not need an attorney to participate in arbitration, arbitration is a final, legally-binding process that may impact a party's rights.
+While parties do not need an attorney to participate in a non-binding arbitration, non-binding arbitration may impact a party's rights.
 As such, parties may want to consider consulting an attorney.

 R-26.
 Setting the Date, Time, and Place (the physical site of the hearing within the designated locale) of Hearing